 Below are the Top-1 and Top-5 errors for different sizes of DenseNet on ImageNet.

-Below are a few relevant links if you want to look into the original paper, its implementation, or how to implement DenseNet yourself:
+Here are some useful links if you’d like to explore the original paper, check out its implementation, or learn how to use DenseNet yourself:

 ResNeXt is a homogeneous neural network which reduces the number of hyperparameters required by conventional ResNet.
 This is achieved by their use of “cardinality”, an additional dimension on top of the width and depth of ResNet.
 Cardinality defines the size of the set of transformations.